• Home

 This seminar has been commissioned to PT OS Selnajaya Indonesia and ORJ Co., Ltd.

-Please note that this course is different from the "post-acceptance training" specified skilled workers must take himself/herself.
+Please note that this course is different from the "post-acceptance course" that Specified Skilled Worker must take in person.

 画像:スベディ ウッダブ